 - Veerandra Patil – Former Chief Minister of Karnataka

 Undoubtedly the most prestigious award in India for literature.
 The award comprises a cheque, a plaque and a bronze-cast statuette of Vagdevi, the goddess of learning.
-It is modelled after the statue originally in 11th-century Saraswati Temple at Dhar in central India and currently in the British Museum, London.
+It is modeled after the statue originally in 11th-century Saraswati Temple at Dhar in central India and currently in the British Museum, London.

 The 15 petals of the pedestal lotus represent the Indian languages.
-Vagdevi holds in her ams the ritual vessel ‘Kamandal’, a book, a stalk-less lotus and a rosary – all symbols of learning and spiritual insight.
+Vagdevi holds in her arms the ritual vessel ‘Kamandal’, a book, a stalk-less lotus and a rosary – all symbols of learning and spiritual insight.

 - Da.Ra.Bendre for Naaku Tanti (1973)

 - Girish Karnad (1998)

 - K.V.
 Puttapa (Kuvempu) for Ramayana Darshanam (1967)

 - Masti Venkatesha Iyengar (1983) for outstanding contribution to Indian literature during pre-1978 period with special mention to his historical work ‘Chikkaveera Rajendra’ (1983)